rahulsoni0629/Simon/README.md

 3. **Make Changes:** Do your magic and save your changes.
 4. **Push Your Changes:** `git push origin feature/new-feature`.
 5. **Send a Pull Request:** Let us know what you've done.

-## License

-This game is yours to enjoy, and it's under the [MIT License](LICENSE).
-If you have questions, feedback, or issues, shout out on [GitHub](https://github.com/your-username/simon-says/issues).

 Have a blast playing Simon Says!